OpenRailAssociation/osrd/front/tests/README.md

 In the CI those files are available as artifacts.
 You can view them in the Github summary.

+CI splits the suite across 4 parallel shards, so each artifact family is uploaded once per
+shard: `playwright-traces-1` … `playwright-traces-4`, and likewise for `playwright-media-*`
+and `e2e-container-logs-*`.
+The Github summary lists one link per shard.
+A failed test only has a trace in the shard that ran it, and the summary does not say which one that is, so open the shard whose job log shows the failure.

 ## UI Mode

 Use UI Mode when you want to explore, run, and debug tests visually.